bobanetwork/boba_legacy/boba_community/turing-kyc/README.md

 With Turing you can build your own KYC gatekeeper for specific smart contract functions with ease.
 We have written a simple `modifier` for that, which does the check for you.
 All you need to do, is checking a wallet's KYC status on the AWS backend and return if the wallet is allowed to call the smart contract function.

 ## How does it work (user perspective)?
-The idea is, that the user has to once KYC his wallet on any KYC provider that supports KYCing wallets (we are on it).
+The idea is, that the user has to once KYC his wallet on any KYC provider that supports KYCing wallets.
 The KYC process itself is completely independent of this code base, as well as the process associated with it.

 This means, that smart contracts that implement this KYC gatekeeper, will actually query the KYC status of the user's wallet and will revert for a KYC-only function, if the user hasn't KYCed his/her wallet yet.
 That's the magic :-).